IEEE WIE STAR

 Through a one-to-one interaction between society volunteers and a Student-Teacher Team, STAR’s aim is to create a technical support network for teachers and a mentoring program for students.

-In 2010 and beyond, WIE has redefined the STAR program as a program that represents all pre-university outreach activities, and not limited to the Student-Teacher and Research Engineer/Scientist Program.
-The IEEE Women in Engineering program has developed tremendously since the formation of the original STAR program in 1995.
-With the growth in WIE Affinity Groups, growth in WIE membership, collaborations with IEEE Societies, and networking with other organizations, WIE has grown in resources to be able to expand its pre-university outreach activities.
-Due to the increase in coordinated efforts and collaborations, WIE has managed to reach over 19,000 students per year.
+The STAR program represents all pre-university outreach activities.
+Since the formation of the STAR program in 1995, with the growth in IEEE WIE Affinity Groups, growth in IEEE WIE membership, collaborations with IEEE Societies, and networking with other organizations, IEEE WIE has grown in resources to be able to expand its pre-university outreach activities.
+Due to the increase in coordinated efforts and collaborations, IEEE WIE has managed to reach over 19,000 students per year.
 The mission of the new STAR program will be to improve the perception of the field of engineering, continue to attract more girls to the pursue an engineering career, as well as promote to all students the endless possibilities that can result from considering engineering as a possible career option.

-The goal is to create consistent reporting for WIE groups, as well as our WIE members conducting outreach.
-WIE must report and communicate consistently in order for our reporting to be accurate and clearly understood.
+The goal is to create consistent reporting for IEEE WIE groups, as well as our IEEE WIE members conducting outreach.
+IEEE WIE must report and communicate consistently in order for our reporting to be accurate and clearly understood.

-Therefore, the redefinition of our current “STAR” program will include the following reportable pre-university outreach:
+The “STAR” program includes the following reportable pre-university outreach:

 - Classroom Activities